 - aerators on bathroom sinks to reduce energy and water usage.

 - water recycling using the grey water that comes from kitchens, bathrooms and laundry rooms.

 - LED light bulbs for all the lighting fixtures in hotel because they last longer, are durable and energy efficient.

 - installed energy efficient windows that improve insulation.

 - Energy Star rated televisions and air conditioners in every room.

 - energy efficient appliances in hotel kitchens and laundry rooms.

 - renewable energy sources such as solar panels on the roof or a wind turbine on property.

 - highly insulated to discourage the escape of heat or air conditioning.

-- using locally grown foods to support local farmers, and reduce the gasoline and other costs needed to transport food long distances.
+- using locally grown foods in supporting the local farmers, and reduce the gasoline and other costs needed to transport food long distances.